suleigolden/the-last-code-bender/README.md

 > An open-source developer legacy project.
 >
 > Clone.
 Contribute.
-Claim your rank.
+Claim your rank in the codebenders!!!!
 >
 > 🌐 **Live site:** [thelastcodebender.com](https://thelastcodebender.com/)